kevcol/example-drops-8-composer/README.md

 ### Installing Drupal
 Now that the code for Drupal core exists on our Pantheon site, we need to actually install Drupal.

 Rather than use Terminus, go to the Pantheon UI, and click through to your site.
-On the **Dev** tab, click the button that says
+On the **Dev** tab, set the site to `SFTP` mode click the button that says

 > Visit Development Site